EskoSalaka/mtgtools/README.md

 and then later on you can append more lists and access them the same way with single cards.

 Another thing you might want to save in the database is for example an index of cards for faster retrieval.
 An 'index' in this case would be a fast persistent dict like BTree where the keys are some unique identifiers.
-For **PCardList**s, there already exists the method `create_id_index` which returns a BTree in which the cards are indexed by their unique 'id' values and each id maps to a single card object found in the original list.
+For `PCardList`, there already exists the method `create_id_index` which returns a `BTree` in which the cards are indexed by their unique 'id' values and each id maps to a single card object found in the original list.
 This is handy if called on the whole database and saved: